 Department Chairs or Program Directors play a crucial leadership role in the Student Learning Outcome (SLO) and Program Level Outcome (PLO) process by coordinating faculty engagement and assessment reflections.
-They receive compensation or release time to compile SLO reflections from faculty and facilitate discussions-whether synchronously or asynchronously-on course assessment results and the effectiveness of program level outcomes.
 Department Chairs and Program Directors lead ongoing discussion groups within their departments focusing on creating outcomes, building assessments aligned with the course outcomes, reflecting on the results and refining instructional practices.